lockss/lockss-configuration-python/README.md

 auid = 'auid_example' # str | The identifier of the AU for which the configuration is\\ \\ to be deleted

 try:
-    # Delete the the configuration of an AU
+    # Delete the configuration of an AU
     api_response = api_instance.delete_au_config(auid)
     pprint(api_response)
 except ApiException as e: